 (3) Executive sessions.
-If an executive session only will be held, a twenty-four (24) hour meeting and agenda notice shall be given according to the notice provisions stated in subsection (2) of this section and shall state the reason and the specific provision of law authorizing the executive session.
+If only an executive session will be held, a twenty-four (24) hour meeting and agenda notice shall be given according to the notice provisions stated in subsection (2) of this section and shall state the reason and the specific provision of law authorizing the executive session.

 (4) An agenda shall be required for each meeting.
 The agenda shall be posted in the same manner as the notice of the meeting.
 An agenda may be amended, provided that a good faith effort is made to include, in the original agenda notice, all items known to be probable items of discussion.
+An agenda item that requires a vote shall be identified on the agenda as an "action item" to provide notice that action may be taken on that item.
+Identifying an item as an action item on the agenda does not require a vote to be taken on that item.